WaterRower Oxbridge Rowing Machine Review

 • This window is used to help the user navigate through the monitor’s advanced functions

-There are 9 total buttons on the face of the monitor, 6 shortcut buttons and 3 navigation buttons.
-It’s not backlit so you will need some light to see the workout data while you’re working out.
+The display isn’t backlit so you will need some light to see the workout data while you’re working out.
 It’s powered by 4 AA batteries, which are included.

 Popular S4 computer software includes We-Row (WaterRower’s own software), NetAthlon, UltraCoach, and Rowyo.